higgi13425/rmrwr-book/_book/io02-getting-started.md

     this point, but it is good to know that these options are available.
     Any changes here are entirely optional (and cosmetic) at this point.

-7.  in the RStudio menus, select Code, then check/select two options to turn these on:
+7.  in the RStudio menus, select Tools/Global Options/Code, then
+    check/select two options to turn these on:

--   Soft Wrap Long Lines - so that your code does not get too wide
+-   In the Editing tab - select Soft Wrap Long Lines - so that your code does not get too wide
--   Rainbow Parentheses - color-codes parentheses so that you can keep track of whether you have closed all of your open parentheses (a common source of errors)
+-   In the Display tab - select Rainbow Parentheses - color-codes parentheses so that you can keep track of whether you have closed all of your open parentheses (a common source of errors)

 Now your RStudio installation is tuned and ready to go!